Raising awareness for mental health

 You’ll find resources; tips on how to deal with some of the most common mental health disorders such as depression, anxiety, Obsessive Compulsive Disorder (OCD), and panic attacks.
 Maybe you want to learn how to reduce your own anxiety or control your panic attacks.
 Or even improve your verbal communication and active listening skills.
 And then there are some useful mental health contacts you might need for yourself, family, or friends.

 You can read about

 - many of the fantastic mental health patients I’ve nursed over the years (all personal details such as names and ward names, have been changed and fictitious names have been used)

 - the amusing stories too, not laughing at patients but the side-splitting laughter I’ve shared with patients and colleagues.
 I’ve laughed and cried with many a patient

 - some of the amazing colleagues I’ve worked with and some of the worst (location, wards, and all names changed to protect privacy, and any likeness is purely coincidental)

 - the tales of despondency in both staff and patients and much about the poor working practices I’ve had the misfortune to witness

-Hard to read at times but a must for all nursing staff including general nurses, midwives and students.
-Moreover, psychiatrist and junior doctors could learn a thing or two from a mental health nurse and ward manager.
+Hard to read at times but a must for all nursing staff — including general nurses, midwives, and students.
+Moreover, psychiatrists and junior doctors could learn a thing or two from mental health nurses and some ward managers.